gregmsanderson/fly-live-beats/docs/8-deploy-to-ecs.md

 ![ECS service](img/aws_ecs_create_service_2.jpeg)

 In the networking panel, we'll leave the default VPC (that is where our RDS database is).
 However we want to create a new security group, rather than use the default one, as then we can control access to our service.
-It's not entirely clear however when you use a load balancer (which we will do), this is the security group which controls access to _that_.
-In our case we want to make our app available to the public on port 80 (HTTP) so add a rule that allows access to `0.0.0.0/0` (which means any IP).
-If your app is using port `443` (which it should be) or you want to control access to it, adjust that accordingly.
-You can edit it later too.
+So give it a name.
+It's not entirely clear however when you use a load balancer (which we will do), _this_ is the security group which controls access to _that_.
+In our case we want to make our app available to the public on port `80` (HTTP) so add a rule that allows access to `0.0.0.0/0` (which means any IP).
+If your app is using port `443` for HTTPS, you will need another rule for that.
+You can edit the rules later (if the load balancer can't connect to the container, or you can't connect to the load balancer):

-Next, we need to put a load balancer in front of this service.
-So give that a name:

 ![ECS service](img/aws_ecs_create_service_3.jpeg)